 So many members of this community find the task of projecting their views on food and eating habits hard with their other half.
 When you love someone and know that a way of eating may be better for them and the planet, it’s hard not to want to shout about it, but is being pushy going to help anyone?
 Here are 4 tips to help you, help them!

 We are all creatures of habit, we stick to what we know we love.
 The best way to get someone cooking new ingredients and enjoying them is developing their signature repertoire.
-Take the pasta dish Riley made daily then sauté some broccoli and basil, spinach, add garlic, sundried tomatoes and chilli.
+Take a simple pasta dish your man makes daily then sauté some broccoli and basil, spinach, add garlic, sundried tomatoes and chilli.
 Start with the small additions, and keep on switching those up.
 If you don’t live with the person, just suggest one new ingredient each time you see them cook, send them a recipe or bring the spinach over yourself!

 BETTER THAN MEAT

 It’s surprising how many foods can act as a decent meat replacement and hold just as much flavour as its meaty alternative.
 You can make some of my sweet potato & black bean burgers that might not taste meaty, but they hold their own as the centre of your meal.
 There are also some delicious store bought alternatives, beyond meat being a staple in my home.
 Beyond burgers and sausages give you that meaty fix you or your partner craves, and is made from pea protein, tasting and chewing exactly like the real thing.

 Take tofu and when cooked in a certain way (my Sesame tofu is out of this world delicious) it can act easily as a meat substitute, served with buckwheat pasta, as part of a hot pot style meal, or simply seasoned with some local veggies.

 Once you begin to experiment with ingredients like these, the possibilities you can create become a lot more apparent, and you can really begin to have fun with your tasty meat free meals.